demersaj/schedule-it/README.md

 ## Schedule-It

-This is the our CS 467 Capstone Project.
+This is the our CS 467 Capstone Project. <p>
 Created using Django, React, and SQLite.

 ## Authors